Hendrix-CS/csci235/modules/nodes2.md

 Then answer the following questions:
 * What information is published by the `odom` topic?
 * How does that information change as the robot drives forward?
+* Why do you think it has both `pose` and `twist` fields?
+In light of your answer to the previous question, what distinct roles do they play?
 * Now write a ROS2 command for the robot to spin in place.
 Repeat the above steps.
   How does the `odom` information change as the robot spins?
 <!-- Concept invention: Odometry -->
 * What fields from the `odom` message are most relevant to determining the robot's position and orientation?
 <!-- odometry resets -->
+* Open a third command line.
+Type `ros2 service call /[your robot name]/reset_pose irobot_create_msgs/srv/ResetPose`.
+How does this affect the odometry messages being published?

+### Odometry in Python

 Make sure you have a copy of `robot_pose.py` in the current directory.
 Then add the following import at the top: